macbookandrew/cf7-google-analytics/README.md

 1. Save and publish your changes.

 ## Changelog ##

+### 1.8.2 ###
+- Cache form titles and IDs for better performance.
+- Remove 1.7.0 admin upgrade notices.

+### 1.8.1 ###
+- Fix a bug causing events not to send due to upgrade logic.
+- Set default options if user has not selected events to send.

 ### 1.8.0 ###
 - Add options to enable/disable the available event actions.